ad-freiburg/ad-blog/content/post/project-public-transit-map-matching-with-graphHopper.md

 # <a id="introduction"></a> Introduction

-*TransitRouter* is a tool for generating shapes of GTFS feeds for bus routes using the map matching approach described in the paper [Hidden Markov Map Matching Through Noise and Sparseness](https://www.ismll.uni-hildesheim.de/lehre/semSpatial-10s/script/6.pdf).
+*TransitRouter* is a web tool for generating shapes of GTFS feeds for bus routes using the map matching approach described in the paper [Hidden Markov Map Matching Through Noise and Sparseness](https://www.ismll.uni-hildesheim.de/lehre/semSpatial-10s/script/6.pdf).

-*TransitRouter* uses the OSM routing engine [GraphHopper]() and a modified version the [GraphHopper Map Matching library]().
+*TransitRouter* uses the OSM routing engine [GraphHopper]() and a modified version the [GraphHopper Map Matching library]() that enables turn restrictions and tries to prevent inter hop turns.

+*GraphHopper* is a fast and memory efficient routing engine written in Java.
+It has built in support for different weighting strategies (e.g. fastest and shortest path routing), turn restrictions (based on OSM meta data) and turn costs and most important the ability to specify custom routing profiles.
+As public transit has quit different traffic rules we created a specialized *bus profile*.

 The quality of the results are compared with the original GraphHopper Map Matching library (*GHMM*) and [*pfaedle*](https://github.com/ad-freiburg/pfaedle) a similar tool developed by the chair of Algorithms and Data Structures at the university of Freiburg.

 # <a id="approach"></a> Approach